H. G. Wells

 Wells's earliest specialised training was in biology, and his thinking on ethical matters took place in a Darwinian context.
 He was also an outspoken socialist from a young age, often (but not always, as at the beginning of the First World War) sympathising with pacifist views.
 In his later years, he wrote less fiction and more works expounding his political and social views, sometimes giving his profession as that of journalist.
-Wells was a diabetic and co-founded the charity The Diabetic Association (known today as Diabetes UK) in 1934.
+Wells was a diabetic and co-founded the charity The Diabetic Association (Diabetes UK) in 1934.

 Life

 Early life

 Herbert George Wells was born at Atlas House, 162 High Street in Bromley, Kent, on 21 September 1866.
 Called "Bertie" by his family, he was the fourth and last child of Joseph Wells, a former domestic gardener, and at the time a shopkeeper and professional cricketer and Sarah Neal, a former domestic servant.
-An inheritance had allowed the family to acquire a shop in which they sold china and sporting goods, although it failed to prosper: the stock was old and worn out, and the location was poor.
+An inheritance had allowed the family to acquire a shop in which they sold china and sporting goods, although it failed to prosper in part because the stock was old and worn out, and the location was poor.
 Joseph Wells managed to earn a meagre income, but little of it came from the shop and he received an unsteady amount of money from playing professional cricket for the Kent county team.

 A defining incident of young Wells's life was an accident in 1874 that left him bedridden with a broken leg.
 To pass the time he began to read books from the local library, brought to him by his father.
 He soon became devoted to the other worlds and lives to which books gave him access; they also stimulated his desire to write.
 Later that year he entered Thomas Morley's Commercial Academy, a private school founded in 1849, following the bankruptcy of Morley's earlier school.
-The teaching was erratic, the curriculum mostly focused, Wells later said, on producing copperplate handwriting and doing the sort of sums useful to tradesmen.
+The teaching was erratic, and the curriculum mostly focused, Wells later said, on producing copperplate handwriting and doing the sort of sums useful to tradesmen.
 Wells continued at Morley's Academy until 1880.
-In 1877, his father, Joseph Wells, fractured his thigh.
+In 1877, his father, Joseph Wells, fractured his femur.
 The accident effectively put an end to Joseph's career as a cricketer, and his subsequent earnings as a shopkeeper were not enough to compensate for the loss of the primary source of family income.